 Credit cards with biometric technology are on the near horizon in 2021 and beyond.
 They authenticate credit card transactions with iris scanners, fingerprints, and face IDs rather than chips, personal identity numbers, and signatures.

 Many credit issuers are rushing to the finish line.
-For example, Visa recently launched a pilot of its new dual-interface biometric payment card with Mountain America Credit Union and Bank of Cyprus.
-It should be available to the public soon.
+For example, Visa recently launched a pilot of a dual-interface biometric payment card with Mountain America Credit Union and Bank of Cyprus.

 People across the world and in all stages of human development have borrowed money with constantly updating types of credit cards.
 How those transactions were accomplished, what people got in return, and who was able to take advantage of the process varied across the ages.